netlify/build/packages/cache-utils/README.md

 Please be careful: this overwrites the local file/directory if any exists.

-Returns `true` if the file/directory was restored, `false` otherwise.
+Returns `false` if the file/directory was not cached yet.
+Returns `true` otherwise.

 ### options